Sparxx/Ori/README.md

     group_ids - ID's from a groupchat you want to monitor - use @raw_data_bot but remove - before the number

+    topic_ids - ID's from a groupchat that is divided into topics. use 0 as the ID for the #general topic channel.
+To get other topic ID's you can create an invite link and its the last number in the url

     phone_number - # linked to the tg account used for monitoring - include country code (1 for USA)

-    strict_casing - will only scrape messages when group_id and client_id match
+    strict_casing - will only scrape messages when group_id and client_id match - if scraping topics, it will only scrape when topic_id, group_id, and client_id all match

-    scrape_dms - if true will only scrape tg dms - ignores groupchats
+    scrape_dms - if true will scrape tg dms - uses only client_ids

     [Discord]